Sarajevo reopens landmark city hall and library destroyed in war

-SARAJEVO Sarajevo's City Hall, a building marked by two 20th-century wars, re-opened on Friday, restored to its former glory after being destroyed by Serb shelling of the besieged city in 1992.
+SARAJEVO Sarajevo's City Hall, a stately neo-Moorish edifice marked by the violence of two 20th-century wars, has returned to its old glory after being destroyed by Serb shelling during the siege of the city in 1992.

 The building, which stands out in the city's old Turkish quarter with its dark orange and yellow horizontal stripes and Islamic-style arches, will house the national and university libraries, the city council and a museum about its own history.

-"Vijecnica (the city hall) is a symbol of Sarajevo ... because the history of Vijecnica is the history of Sarajevo," Mayor Ivo Komsic said.
+"Vijecnica is a symbol of Sarajevo ... because the history of Vijecnica is the history of Sarajevo," said Mayor Ivo Komsic.

-But an absence of Bosnian Serb officials at the opening reflected the fact that Bosnia's three peoples still have conflicting visions of both the country's future and its past.
+"I am so glad it will be opened again," said an elderly woman named Minka.
+"Especially because they rushed to destroy it but now they see it was in vain," she added, referring to the Serbs who had shelled the besieged city.

 Franz Ferdinand, heir to the Austro-Hungarian throne in Vienna, attended a reception at Vijecnica on June 28, 1914 after surviving an failed assassination attempt.
 Just after leaving, he and his wife were shot dead in their open car by Serb assassin Gavrilo Princip.